adamdruppe/browserjam001/adr/README.md

 Note that on Windows, the keyboard focus is buggy in the browser window, so keyboard scrolling is going to not work well.
 I ran out of time before having a chance to fix that.
 Should work ok on Linux though.
 Mouse scrolling and clicking links ought to work ok, and the menu is fairly functional.

+You will probably notice it is awfully slow; you can see lag when resizing the window, especially on Windows.
+The actual network loader blocks the main thread too, that's easy enough to fix, I just ran out of time.

 ![Screenshot of the browser](screenshot.png)

 # Explanations